SamSpector/samspector.github.io/_posts/2015-01-13-playing-with-markdown.markdown

 Markdown with the dashes below for a heading
 ---

-###  Numbers of number symbols makes seems simpler.
+#### Numbers of number symbols seems simpler than the various header designators.

 Here we are, playing with markdown